bloxstreet/support/docs/mr+-information/training-guide.md

 At :45, which is 15 minutes before the training session begins, the Host should claim the session, while the Co-Host does the first group shout to notify LRs.
 Simultaneously, the announcer is responsible for making an announcement about the training session in all large servers at the store.

-### Host, Co-Host, and/or Rankers: Guide Checking
+### Host and/or Co-Host: Guide Checking

-After claiming the session and before :00, it is important for the Host, Co-Host, and/or rankers to request trainers to state the three green lines that are found below, ensuring they have access to the correct version of the guide.
-The Host, Co-Host, and/or rankers should use the messages below.
+After claiming the session and before :00, it is important for the Host and/or Co-Host to request trainers to state the three green lines that are found below, ensuring they have access to the correct version of the guide.
+The Host and/or Co-Host should use the messages below.

-**Host, Co-Host, and/or Rankers:** *Hello!
+**Host and/or Co-Host:** *Hello!
 Please state all green lines found on the training guide.
 There are three in total.*

-**Host, Co-Host, and/or Rankers:** *Thank you!
+**Host and/or Co-Host:** *Thank you!
 Please note that the green lines are also used when you are training LRs.*

 ### Host: Minutes before Commencement